How should investors view the recent Chinese equity sell-off?

 EXHIBIT 1: CHINA STOCKS LISTED IN U.S. EXCHANGES

-In our view, the long-term outlook for Chinese equities remains positive, with a focus on structural growth areas such as technology, healthcare and domestic consumption.
+We retain our long-term positive stance on Chinese equities, with a focus on structural growth areas such as technology, healthcare and domestic consumption.
 While some sectors face regulatory headwinds, others could enjoy policy support.
-For example, semiconductors and software are benefiting from the effects of import substitution, as set out by the 14th Five-Year Plan.
+For example, semiconductors and software are benefiting from the effects of the import substitution, set out by the 14th Five-Year Plan.
 Carbon neutrality is another policy focus.
-It remains important for investors to diversify within their Chinese equity allocations, both in terms of companies and sectors, to navigate the evolving regulatory landscape.
+It is important for investors to diversify, both in terms of companies and sectors, to navigate the evolving regulatory landscape.

-In addition to the growth opportunities in China, investors should also consider the income generation and diversification potential of Chinese fixed income.
+In addition to the growth opportunities in China, investors should also consider the income generation capabilities of Chinese equities and fixed income.
 The shift towards a more neutral stance in monetary policy should help to keep Chinese government bond yields stable in the second half of 2021.